google/highwayhash/README.md

 they can already deny service, so we need only ensure the attacker's cost is sufficiently large compared to the service's provisioning.

-If the hash function is 'weak' (e.g. CityHash/Murmur), attackers can easily generate 'hash collisions' (inputs mapping to the same hash values) regardless of the seed.
-This causes `n^2` work for `n` requests to an unprotected hash table, which is unacceptable.
+If the hash function is 'weak', attackers can easily generate 'hash collisions' (inputs mapping to the same hash values) that are independent of the seed.
+In other words, certain input messages will cause collisions regardless of the seed value.
+The author of SipHash has published C++ programs to generate such 'universal (key-independent) multicollisions' for CityHash and Murmur.
+Similar 'differential' attacks are likely possible for any hash function consisting only of reversible operations (e.g. addition/multiplication/rotation) with a constant operand. `n` requests with such inputs cause `n^2` work for an unprotected hash table, which is unacceptable.

 By contrast, 'strong' hashes such as SipHash or HighwayHash require infeasible